jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 WHERE
     CU.StartDate >= '1/1/2000'
     AND CU.State = 'HI'
-    OR (
-        CU.State IS NULL
-        AND CU.PhoneNumber LIKE '808-%'
-    )
 </pre>

 # New Lines
 This is a debatable style requirement, especially for simple queries with only a few fields or tables.
 However, the majority of queries will not be simple.
-By inserting new lines in-between SQL keyword sections, it assists legibility by using white space to distinguish different sections with the SQL code.
+Consequently, by inserting new lines in-between SQL keyword sections, it assists readability by using white space to distinguish different sections of code.
 ## <span style="color: green">A. Good</span>
-* Insert blank lines in-between SQL keyword sections such as FROM, JOINs, WHERE, GROUP BY, ORDER BY, etc.
+* Insert blank lines in-between SQL keyword sections such as `FROM`, `JOIN`, `WHERE`, `GROUP BY`, `ORDER BY`, etc.
 <pre>
 SELECT
       CU.Name